nycmeshnet/docs/content/hardware/config.md

 Go to Settings>System and select "upload firmware" and choose the WA .bin file you downloaded before

-While still in System, scroll down to "upload configuration" and select sn2.cfg file you downloaded before
+While still in System, scroll down to "upload configuration" and select sn1.cfg or sn2.cfg file you downloaded before

 Change the "nn" device name from lbe-nycmesh-nn to your node number e.g. lbe-nycmesh-1234

+For SN1 **only**, Go to Network and change the management IP address (192.168.1.20) to the assigned IP address we have given you (192.168.42.xxx)

 Click save (twice if necessary)

 To pair with the supernode or hub, go to Settings>Wireless and click the SSID "SELECT..." button.
 This will do a scan.
 Click the button next to the best AirMac AC signal. (-80 is bad, -50 is good) Click "SELECT" and then "SAVE CHANGES"

-Once this device pairs (numbers appear on dashboard) it will get a different IP address using DHCP.
+For SN2+ and hubs, once this device pairs (numbers appear on dashboard) it will get a different management IP address using DHCP.
 To stay logged in to router, you must use the management wifi!

 To disconnect from the LiteBeam dashboard and do a bandwidth test, connect via ethernet and set your network settings to "DHCP" (or "Automatic") and go to [speedtest](http://www.speedtest.net/)